Rishikesh18k/Voice_Assistant_GUI/README.md

-This work in Python 3.12.0
+It work in Python 3.12.0

 Install python 3.12.0